shivalasvegas/ims-starting-point/README.md

 Here the junit test is accessing the CustomerServices class and testing it with mockito.

 ### Debugging:
-Eclipse has a neat debugging system ready installed, which can be used in conjuction with Junit tests to find an overall idea of errors and failures. lick debug icon to choose which part of the programme you want to focus on.
+Eclipse has a good debugging system, which can be used in conjunction with Junit tests for errors and failures.
+Click the debug icon and choose which part of the programme you want to focus on.
 The errors will be shown on the cli console.
 To the right the Task List console will show more information.
 You can use the debug too to step into, over or return to different bits of code by using code markers on your code.
-The

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management